elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectexportbaseoptions.includenamespaces.md

 ## SavedObjectExportBaseOptions.includeNamespaces property

 Flag to also include namespace information in the export stream.
-By default, namespace information is not included in exported objects.
-This is only intended to be used internally during copy-to-space operations, and it is not exposed as an option for the external HTTP route for exports.
+By default, namespace information is included in exported objects.

 <b>Signature:</b>